Vision and Mission of ICmatch

 Social Goals of the Intentional Community Movement

-These are some of the main societal pain points that intentional communities can help resolve: (a) affordable housing crisis, (b) loneliness epidemic, (c) failures of social safety net, (d) local food supply chain vulnerability, and (d) ecological degradation.
+These are some of the main societal pain points that residential intentional communities can help resolve: (a) affordable housing crisis, (b) loneliness epidemic, (c) failures of social safety net, (d) local food supply chain vulnerability, and (d) ecological degradation.
 The following sections discuss each of these.

 Affordable Housing